 Made to last

 They tend to run small

 Darn Tough makes some of the best multi-seasonal hiking and outdoor socks available on the market today, and their Hiker Micro Crew Cushion Socks are no exception to this rule.
-Darn Tough’s Hiker Micro Crew Cushion best cold weather socks are made to help keep your feet dry while providing plenty of cushion and comfort for those outdoor enthusiasts that are always on-the-go.Read more
+These are the best cold weather socks made to help keep your feet dry while providing plenty of cushion and comfort for those outdoor enthusiasts that are always on-the-go.Read more

 The main material of Darn Tough’s socks is Merino wool, which is naturally antimicrobial and protects your feet against any bacterial build-up you might encounter from your activities.
 Additionally incorporated is Nylon and Lycra spandex.
 The fit of these merino wool socks is also meant to be very comfortable, providing enough padding and protection to keep you free from pressure points so you stay active all day long.

 Honestly, unless you’re lounging around the house, you’re not going to wear these socks without winter boots.
 The insulation provided by these socks is warm and comfortable, but pairing them with a great boot can really take your warmth to the next level.
 For many people, because of their great breathability, they function well as a three-season sock.

 They are made with a lot of cushioning on the bottom of the foot area, which supports your feet well and helps protect them from blisters and other irritations.
 Plus, these best winter socks are designed with fine-gauge knitting, making them breathable as well as fast drying so that you don’t have to worry about these socks retaining water.